George Washington's relations with the Iroquois Confederacy: Ohio River visits after the French and Indian War

 After the French and Indian War, in the fall of 1770, George Washington, his friend Dr. James Craik, and several servants traveled west to inspect lands Washington had received as a reward for his military service during the war.
 Washington regarded these lands as valuable for agriculture and for natural resources such as coal.
 During this journey, he also renewed ties with Native Americans he had previously encountered.

-Washington received a message from the chiefs of the Conoy (also called Conengayote) and other Iroquois groups.
+Washington received a message from the chiefs of the Conoy (also called Conengayote) and other Haudenosaunee groups.
 Some of the chiefs remembered Washington from his 1753 expedition, while others had only heard of him.
 Washington and Dr. Craik traveled again to meet with the Conoy but also embarked on a canoe trip along the Ohio River accompanied by an interpreter, a Native guide, and a warrior.
 Along the way, they visited multiple Native American villages.
 During this time, there were rumors that Native Americans had killed two traders farther down the river.
 They also observed a group of about sixty Native Americans setting out on a raid against the Catawba tribe.
 Later, near the mouth of the Kanawha River, Washington's group encountered another Native hunting party.

 Washington recognized the leader of this party as Guyasuta, a Seneca leader who had accompanied him in 1753.
-By 1770, Guyasuta was a prominent chief among the Six Nations, having fought in both the French and Indian War and Pontiac’s Rebellion.
+By 1770, Guyasuta was a prominent chief among the Six Nations, having fought in both the French and Indian War and Pontiac's Rebellion.
 Although Washington was now known as a seasoned military leader who had fought in the Ohio Country and against various Native American groups, Guyasuta welcomed him.
-He and his party joined Washington’s group and shared buffalo meat with them.
+He and his party joined Washington's group and shared buffalo meat with them.

 The following morning, Guyasuta told Washington that many Native Americans were eager to resume trade with Virginia and asked Washington to inform the colonial governor of their friendly intentions toward white settlers.

 On the return trip, Washington once again encountered Guyasuta and his hunting camp.
 He was welcomed with hospitality and invited to participate in Native ceremonies.
 Washington and Guyasuta discussed the location of fertile lands suitable for plantation agriculture.
 On November 17, Washington's group stopped in Mingo Town, where Washington took the opportunity to record detailed observations about the Native American settlements along the Ohio River.
 He noted that Native families hunted together and moved their camps according to the availability of game.
 He also remarked that many of the Native people living along the river were wary and distrustful of white settlers, whom they viewed with increasing unease and jealousy.